chinthanabt/java-spring-assignment/README.md

 	Example of Strings: "abc", "an", "", "apple", "bcd", "", "jk"

-Answer located in the com.neurogine.assesment.apidoc.streams.StreamTest class
+Answer located in the com.neurogine.assesment.streams.StreamTest class

 ##########################Question Two##########################